scottrippey/react-overridable-hooks/README.md

 - Hooks **cannot** be overridden in **development** or **production**.
 - Hooks **must** be overridden in **tests** or **storybook**.

-This ensures zero-performance overhead in production (because `useCounter === useCounterHook`) while still making your components testable.
+This ensures zero-performance overhead in production (because `useCounter === useCounterRaw`) while still making your components testable.

 ## More Examples
 - Storybook Examples: [./examples/Counter.stories.tsx](./examples/Counter.stories.tsx)